Our physical therapists provide maximum results

-Physical Therapy utilizes one-on-one treatments of manual techniques, exercise, and a variety of modalities for pain relief, muscle re-education, and flexibility to improve function to help the patient regain normal function after an illness, accident, or injury.
+The world’s most complex machine doesn’t come with an owner’s manual.
+So what do you do when it breaks down?
+Physical Therapy utilizes one-on-one treatments of manual techniques, exercise and other techniques to provide pain relief, muscle re-education, and flexibility.
+The goal is to improve function and help the patient regain normal function after an illness, accident or injury.
 Warner Hospital & Health Services physical therapists set up individual programs to achieve maximum results.

-To contact us directly: Stop in at 408 W South Street or call us at 217-937-5224
+To contact us directly, stop in at 408 W. South St. or call us at 217-937-5224.

 We also provide free screenings, if you are not sure if you need physical therapy, we can help make that determination with a screening.